Naproxen

 • Rheumatoid arthritis medication (e.g., methotrexate)

 Do not take naproxen with ibuprofen or other NSAIDs, however you can take it with over-the-counter pain medication like paracetamol or co-codamol for short periods of time.
-If you must take extra painkillers with naproxen for more than a few days, you should speak to your doctor.
+If you must take extra painkillers with naproxen for more than a few days, you should speak to your doctor or pharmacist.

 Frequently asked questions about naproxen